sabpdo/portfolio-sabpdo/docs/assignments/project1.md

 #### Why We Chose Tam
 Tam’s interview aimed to uncover practical challenges and gaps in current food waste management practices within food service settings.
 A 25-year-old with experience across five different food service establishments—from large restaurants and family-owned Vietnamese eateries to a café—Tam was chosen for her firsthand knowledge of operational practices.
 In her role as a barista, she regularly encounters food and beverage waste, giving her a direct perspective on the day-to-day waste handling practices in her café.
 Tam’s insights are crucial for understanding the informal and formal waste management policies at her workplace, helping to reveal potential areas for improved recycling and waste reduction initiatives.

+#### Why We Chose Nicole

+The purpose of this interview is to identify practical challenges and gaps in existing practices related to food waste management within a food service environment, specifically in a restaurant setting.
+Nicole, a 19-year-old college student whose parents own and run a Chinese restaurant was chosen as an interviewee for her experience in the food industry within a family-run business.
+As someone involved in the day-to-day operations of the restaurant, she likely has first-hand insight into the challenges of inventory management and implementation of sustainable practices at the restaurant.
+We may be able to better understand how small family-owned restaurants navigate food waste and what barriers and bottlenecks they face.

 ## Interview Plans